-The global construction robotics market size was valued at USD 50 million in 2021, which is expected to grow to USD 164 million at a CAGR of 14% during the forecast period of 2030.
+The global construction robotics market size was valued at USD 60.23 million in 2022, which is expected to grow to USD 186.23 million by 2031, at a CAGR of 14.2% during the forecast period of 2031.
 The increased focus of construction organizations on reducing the wastage of building resources and materials during any construction activity has driven the adoption of construction robots.
 Construction is one of the industries where a large amount of material gets wasted due to its traditional construction process.

 Primary factors promoting the shift towards adopting robots in the construction industry are enhanced productivity, quality, worker safety, and growing urbanization globally.
 Furthermore, the deployment of robotics in the construction industry eliminates and mitigates the risks of human errors and conflicts.
 Robots can be practical to operate in hazardous environments and enhance productivity, which is an added advantage for adopters.